 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega writes about a family history source often overlooked by genealogists: school yearbooks.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 It’s easy to assume that family history research involves only the census, vital records, immigration reports, military records, and old newspaper articles.
 We tend to forget that some of the sources we are familiar with about our own lives can also hold clues about our ancestors.
 School yearbooks are a great example of an underutilized genealogy source.

 You may be rolling your eyes at the suggestion a yearbook could be a genealogy source.
 However, students have been inscribing friend’s yearbooks with the standard “Have a great summer!” greeting for longer than you probably would guess.
 And while they are a source many are familiar with as a great way to remember one’s personal past, yearbooks can help genealogists fill holes in their ancestor’s younger days as well.